01TeardownHow it works

 Tasks were too easy to blur together.

-Exploration, implementation, review, and final reporting can collapse into one long exchange unless the workflow names each role and review step.
+Exploration, implementation, review, and final reporting can collapse into one long exchange.
+The workflow needs to name each role and review step.

 What was built or redesigned